dannyperichlara/orobaschess/README.md

 * **Piece-Square-Table for the opening**, with the obvious moves.
 The idea is to achieve one move per-piece at the opening the same ways that humans do: Moving the obvious piece to the obvious place.
 * **A maximum depth of 20** (according to Magnus Carlsen, 20 is the maximum number of moves he can see ahead).
 * **Prune of unlikely moves** (in development).
 The idea is to emulate human thinking.
 Grandmasters can see a lot of moves ahead, but actually these moves are a combination of a few possible moves that are in front of their heads: one or two continous moves per piece; eventually a third move, but no more than that (at least in the midgame).
 * **Analysis of common patterns** (not implemented yet).
-The idea is to evaluate positions based on common patterns like 6P1/5PBP/6K1L; humans recognize positions very quickly, even if they are not exactly the same.
+The idea is to evaluate positions based on common patterns like 6P1/5PBP/6K1L; GMs recognize chess positions and patterns very quickly, even if they are not exactly the same.

 ### To Do
 * Passed/doubled/hanging pawns detection